Aman-Hundal/AMAN-HUNDAL-IS24-full-stack-competition-req97073/README.md

 ### Front-End Setup

-- Go into /frontend folder
+- Go to /frontend folder
-- To install front-end dependancies `npm i`
+- `npm i` to install front-end dependancies
-- Create a copy of ".env copy" then paste and rename to .env in /frontend root
+- Create a copy of ".env copy" then paste and rename to ".env" in /frontend root
 - Go to the .env file and adjust the following:
   - PORT (3001 recommended)
   - REACT_APP_API_URL (EX. http://localhost:3000/api)